Kush05Bhardwaj/Artistry-Redesign/INTEGRATION_GUIDE.md

 1. ✅ All backend services running with CORS
 2. ✅ Frontend dev server running
 3. ✅ Can upload image in each page
-4. ✅ See real AI results (not mock setTimeout)
+4. ✅ See real AI results
 5. ✅ Error handling works
 6. ✅ Full workflow completes successfully